 3 hours.
 Offered 1999-2000.
-Christianity's development from the dawn of the Protestant Reforma-tion the dawn of the Protestant Reformation through its global spread during the modern era, observing its historical context and relationship to the surrounding cultures.
+Christianity's development from the dawn of the Protestant Reforma-tion through its global spread during the modern era, observing its historical context and relationship to the surrounding cultures.
 (Identical to REL 402.)

-HST 410 Classical Greece
+HST 410 Classical Greece and Rome

 3 hours.
-Offered 1998-99.
-A survey of Classical Greece from 1600 B.C. through the collapse of the Roman Empire in the West in the fifth century A.D.
+Offered 2000-01.
+A survey of Classical Greece and Rome from 1600 B.C. through the collapse of the Roman Empire in the West in the fifth century A.D.
 Political, economic, and social developments are stressed, including the rise of Christianity and the early Church.

-HST 420 Medieval Europe
+HST 419 Medieval Europe

 3 hours.
-Offered 1998-99.
+Offered 2000-01.
 A survey of Medieval Europe from the collapse of the Roman Empire in 500 to the rise of Modern Europe in 1500.
 Special attention is given to the important political, economic, and religious developments of this period.